 1. Wash and clean the octopus, removing the ink sack and the internal parts

-3. Meanwhile cube the potatoes and cook until tender in salted water
+3. Meanwhile cube the potatoes and steam until tender

 4. When the octopus is done boiling, let it cool in the liquid, then remove it from the water with tongs.
-Rubb with a some paper towl to remove the skin.
-Chop off the head (there is not a lot of good meat in it) and cube the tentacles in small pieces 2, 5 cm (1 in)
+Rub with a some paper towel to remove the skin.
+Chop off the head (there is not a lot of good meat in it) and cube the tentacles in small pieces 2 cm ( about 1 in)

 6. In a large bowl combine the octopus, the potatoes and the capers and season with the dressing.
 Place it on a serving plate or in a shell.
 You can either serve it warm or cold.
 You can, alternatively, also set the potatoes on a serving dish and place the octopus in the center, then add the dressing on top.